rewlf2/magica_phaser_template/README.md

 `npm i`

+Build and start the development server.
+As per ES6 boilerplate, this will open up a synchronized browser tab with url localhost:7777.

+`npm run dev`

+Build the production server.
+The code will be placed in /dist folder.

+`npm run build`

-Start the web server-side server.
+Start the production server.

 `npm start`

-Start the development web client-side provider, you need 2 node.js command line window to run server and provided simultaneously.

-`npm run dev`

 Access your project in the browser.
+(Production server does not automatically open a tab)

 `locahost:7777`

-The server-side is served at localhost:7788.
-Client should connect to port 7788 to interact with server, or you may change the configuration in server.js and related client-side script to chanag it.
+You may change the configuration in server.js and related client-side script (example in /src/states/Test.js) to change it.
+You must also change the PORT variable in `npm start` to match the new port number.

 Check function getMysqlCon() in server.js for configuration on connection to MySQL database.